Goodnight77/GenerativeAI_bootcamp/02-into-to-RAG/README.md

 7. **Open the notebook RAG.ipynb**

 ## Homework for next session
-you can find here [HOMEWORK](02-into-to-RAG/Homework) a homework notebook for the next workshop
+you can find in the HOMEWORK folder a homework notebook for the next workshop

 ### other resources
-In the [presentation](02-into-to-RAG/slides/02-RAG.pdf) you can also find all some RAG ressources
+In the slides folder a presentation where you can also find all some RAG ressources